 Please note that personal information collected by PHP and Providence Doctor’s Office Services as part of myProvidence is subject to separate notices of privacy practices.

 - You can find the PHP Notice of Privacy Practices here.

 - You can find links to the Notice of Privacy Practices applicable to Providence Health & Services health care providers, including those participating in Providence Doctor’s Office Services.

 3. User Responsibilities

 The Providence Web site is intended to help you be a better-informed health care services user and get access to Providence information and services easily, but we need your help to make it work well.
-We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information and materials made available through the Providence Web site are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.
+You acknowledge that you must be 13 years or older to provide personal information to Providence through the Providence Web site and to use certain tools on the Providence Web site (such as the Grace virtual assistant), and you represent that you are 13 years or older if you do so.
+We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information, tools and materials made available through the Providence Web site are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.